borispovod/crypti-dapps-docs/DappToolkit.md

 ### Modules

-This folder contains the modules which define the API, contracts and logic of your dapp.
+This folder contains the modules which define the API, contracts, and logic of your dapp.

   * **api** - API allowing developers to communicate with Crypti from the VM.
   * **blockchain** - Sidechain logic, include accounts, blocks, loader, dapp forgers, transaction work, etc.